Chris-Goyette/css-exercises/flex/06-flex-layout/README.md

 - The logo, input and buttons are centered in the screen.
 - The buttons have an appropriate amount of padding.
 - There is space between the logo, input and buttons.

+### My progress / Notes
+- Styling is complete

+- Left to do:
+    - Find a way to bring the footer down to the bottom of the page